 Office of Student Conduct: Alleged violations involving KSU students, employees, and visitors to campus must be reported to the Title IX Coordinator for investigation and may result in a conduct hearing before the university's Office of Student Conduct if the accused person is a student.
 The accuser and accused are entitled to have an advisor of their choice present during a disciplinary proceeding, as well as accommodations such as the option to participate via electronic means.
 The Title IX Deputy who conducted the investigation will be present at the hearing to share any pertinent information from their investigation with the hearing panel.
 The hearing panel will use a preponderance of the evidence standard in making its determination (i.e. it is more likely than not that the offense occurred, based on the evidence presented).
 Hearing panel members, the Title IX Coordinator and Deputies, and officials involved in investigating and administering these procedures are trained annually on these issues, as well as how to conduct an investigation or hearing process that protects the safety of victims and promotes accountability.
 Both parties will be informed, in writing, of the outcome of the proceeding and appeal options, and will be notified if the other party appeals and if there is a change in results or final outcome.
-Sanctions may include but are not limited to: Counseling referral; Disciplinary dismissal; Disciplinary probation; Disciplinary suspension; Educational workshop; No contact order; Persona Non Grata (PNG) status (campus access restriction); Residence hall restriction or room/hall changes; Other as deemed appropriate.
+Possible sanctions following the hearing include, but are not limited to, disciplinary probation, suspension and dismissal.

-Kent State Salem Office of Student Conduct: Rachael Esterly, 330-853-5094.

-Confidentiality: The university will keep all information pertaining to an investigation as confidential as possible.
-If the complainant requests that their information not be shared with the accused, the university will honor such a request in so far as is compliant with the law.
+Kent State RAC Office of Student Conduct: Director, Enrollment Management and Student Services, room 102, or 330-888-6304 accused, the university will honor such a request in so far as is compliant with the law.
 However, such a request may limit the extent to which the university is able to investigate and respond to the complaint.
 If the complainant wishes to file a formal complaint with the university, the complainant's name and any written statements submitted will be disclosed to the accused.
 If the university determines that the safety of the community is at risk, certain confidential information may need to be shared in order to protect the university community.
 All university employees, with the exception of licensed counselors and medical personnel, are required to report to the Title IX Coordinator any sexual assault, domestic violence, dating violence, and stalking they are aware of involving the university community.
 Ohio law also requires that all felonies be reported to the police.